IWAE-TIME/alpsim.github.io/content/tutorials/python/mcs/mc01a.md

         }
     )

-To run this, launch your python interpreter:

-- on Linux or when compiling from source against the system Python: `alpspython`

-and then type the commands.

-We next convert this into a job file in XML format and by typing
+and convert this into an XML job file with the function

     input_file = pyalps.writeInputFiles('parm1a',parms)

-and then run the simulation:
+The input_file variable may be used as an input for `pyalps.runApplication` as shown below:

     pyalps.runApplication('spinmc',input_file,Tmin=5,writexml=True)

-The option `writexml=True` tells ALPS to write XML files. `spinmc` is the name of the application, `input_file` is the path to the XML job input file, and Tmin=5 again tells ALPS to check every 5 seconds for completion of the simulation.
+`spinmc` is the name of the terminal command to be called.
+The option `writexml=True` tells ALPS to write XML files, `input_file` is the path to the XML job input file, and `Tmin=5` again tells ALPS to check every 5 seconds for completion of the simulation.

-We next load the binning analysis for the absolute value of the magnetization from the output files, and turn the list of lists into just a flat list:
+We next load the binning analysis for the absolute value of the magnetization from the output files using `pyalps.loadBinningAnalysis`, and flatten the list of lists we get with `pyalps.flatten`:

     binning = pyalps.loadBinningAnalysis(pyalps.getResultFiles(prefix='parm1a'),'|Magnetization|')
     binning = pyalps.flatten(binning)

-To make the plots nicer we give each data set a label specifying the size:
+We may give each data set a label which will be displayed in any graph specifying the lattice size:

     for dataset in binning:
         dataset.props['label'] = 'L='+str(dataset.props['L'])

-And finally we create a plot showing the binning analysis graphically:
+`pyalps.plot` functions will respect this.And finally we create a plot showing the binning analysis graphically:

     plt.figure()
     plt.xlabel('binning level')